-McKee married his wife, Nancy Matilda Funk in 1868 in Mifflintown, Pennsylvania.
+McKee married his wife, Nancy Matilda Funk, in 1868 in Mifflintown, Pennsylvania.
 She apparently had a strong distaste for his superior officer, Brigadier General Benjamin Franklin Kelley.
 Kelley had passed in 1891, and was buried in Section 1 of Arlington National Cemetery.

 As the story goes, Nancy McKee erected an enormous memorial directly in front of Kelley’s as a form of payback for his mistreatment of her husband.
-The memorial makes Kelley’s grave impossible to see when from looking straight on from Humphrey’s Drive.
+The memorial makes Kelley’s grave impossible to see when looking straight on from Humphrey’s Drive.

 The gigantic marble marker features a robed angel mounted on a two-stepped base and a large cross on the back part of the base.